Open fires are prohibited throughout the park from midnight to 4 p.m., now through April 30. Learn more.

 FISHING, BOATING

 Douthat Lake is a 50-acre fee-fishing lake stocked with rainbow, brown and brook trout twice a week during the fee season.
 The lake also offers excellent largemouth bass fishing and fair opportunities for landing sunfish, black crappie, and channel catfish.
 It’s also an excellent lake for chain pickerel, with October being the top month.
-A special trout fishing area for the kids also has been created on a section of Wilson Creek just below the dam.
+There is a kids fishing area for kids 12 and under on a section of Wilson Creek just below the dam.
 Fishing is not allowed five days before the first Saturday in April in Douthat Lake or in Wilson Creek upstream of Douthat Lake and from the base of the dam to the Bath-Alleghany county line.

 Special seasonal regulations apply at Douthat Lake.
 Everyone 16 and older must have a valid Virginia freshwater fishing license.
 In addition, a Virginia Trout license or daily fishing permit is required, depending on the season.
 There is a daily creel limit of six trout with a seven-inch minimum.
 One pole per person is allowed; separate stringers are required.
 Fishing hours are posted at the park.

 In addition to the fishing license requirement, the following rules may apply depending on when and where the person will be fishing.
-Licenses and permits are available at the camp store and wherever Virginia Department of Wildlife Resources (DWR) licenses are sold.
+Licenses and permits are available at the camp store, the park office and anywhere Virginia Department of Wildlife Resources (DWR) licenses are sold.

 - Between the first Saturday in April to June 15 and from Sept.
 16 to Oct.
 31, the lake and stretches of Wilson Creek are stocked twice a week, water conditions permitting.
-At these times, requirements include purchasing a Virginia freshwater fishing license and a daily permit.
-They are sold at the park and wherever DWR licenses are sold.
+A Virginia freshwater fishing license and a daily permit are required.

-- November 1 through the last weekend in March: Stocking continues on a random basis.
-Requirements include a Virginia freshwater fishing license and a Virginia trout stamp.
+- November 1 through the last weekend in March stocking continues on a random basis.
+A Virginia freshwater fishing license and a Virginia trout stamp are required.

 Special fishing rules applying to children:

-- Those less than 16 years old don't need a license.
+- Children less than 16 years old don't need a license.
 Virginia residents under 13 may fish the entire park without a permit if under the direct supervision of an adult who has a fishing license and daily fishing permit, if applicable.
+Children 13 through 15 during fee season are required to have a daily permit.
 The combined creel limit for all children and adult fishing under that permit is six trout.

 Call 434-525-FISH to hear VDWR's recorded message listing trout stocking activity.
 DWR administers fishing licenses and regulations; call 804-367-1000 or visit its license page for more information and fees.